 A circle is a round plane figure with a boundary that consists of a set of points that are equidistant from a fixed point.
 This point is known as the center of the circle.
 There are several measurements associated with the circle.
 The circumference of a circle is essentially the measurement all the way around the figure.
 It is the enclosing boundary, or the edge.
 The radius of a circle is a straight line segment from the circle's center point to the outer edge.
-This can be measured from the center point to any point on the circle edge as its end points.
-The diameter of a circle is the measurement from one edge of the circle to the other, crossing through the center.
+This can be measured using the center point of the circle and any point on the edge of circle as its end points.
+The diameter of a circle is the straight-line measurement from one edge of the circle to the other, crossing through the center.

-The surface area of a two-dimensional closed curve such as a circle is the total area contained by that curve.
+The surface area of a circle, or any two-dimensional closed curve, is the total area contained by that curve.
 The area of a circle may be calculated when the length of its radius, diameter, or circumference is known.

 Sciencing Video Vault

-Convert the equation in step 2 to calculate the area of a circle from its diameter.
-Since 2r = d is an unequal equation, both sides of the equal sign must be balanced.
-If you divide each side by 2, the result will be r = d/2, we have A = Pi(r^2) = Pi((d/2)^2) = Pi(d^2)/4.
+You can convert the formula for area of a circle to calculate area using the circle's diameter, d.
+Since 2_r_ = d is an unequal equation, both sides of the equal sign must be balanced.
+If you divide each side by 2, the result will be r = _d/_2.
+Substituting this into the general formula for area of a circle, you have:

 You can also convert the original equation to calculate the area of a circle from its circumference, c.
 We know that π = c/d; rewriting this in terms of d you have d = c/π.